xiaoylu/DeepLearningNotes/Ensemble/Readme.md

     * External data preparation
         * getting the right ratio of samples to number of features
         * performing dimensionality reduction (PCA, ICA, or Feature selection) beforehand
-        * sampling an equal number of samples from each class to balance the dataset
+        * stratified sampling: sampling an equal number of samples from each class to balance the dataset
     * Internal regularization:
         * limit max. depth of trees
         * ensembles / bag more than just 1 tree